karttur/setup-blog/_posts/2017-12-21-setup-blog-tools.markdown

 Jekyll expects a ['markdown'](https://daringfireball.net/projects/markdown) file for each blog, and I needed to find a text editor that facilitates generating markdown text files.
 Browsing different alternatives I settled for [Atom](https://atom.io).
 Atom is advertised as 'A hackable text editor', and it resembles the text editor (TeXShop) that I use for scientific writing.

+This blog covers the installation and setup of Jekyll and Atom on a local machine, and generating a web page on your local machine.
+The [next blog](../../github-setup) covers a bit more about organizing a Jekyll site, and how to publish Jekyll sites to GitHub.com.
+And then a [third blog](../../../setup-theme-blog) is about using a more rich template Theme for Jekyll.
+The three blogs are available in different repositories on [GitHub.com](https://github.com).
+They are on different sites because they use different Jekyll setups.

+If you want to download the complete Jekyll setup for this blog it is available as a [GitHub repository](https://github.com/karttur/setup-github/tree/gh-pages).

 ## Install Atom
 [//]: # (https://discountry.github.io/2017/02/15/use-atom-as-your-markdown-editor/)
 Installing Atom is much simpler than installing Jekyll, and you will also need Atom for some text editing for creating your blog.
 So let us start with installing Atom.